Naila-Srivastava/Covid19-Clinical-Trials-Analysis/README.md

 ## 📁 Dataset

-- The dataset includes information on Covid-19-related trials: country, phase, intervention type, sponsor, enrollment size, and more.
+- The dataset includes information on Covid-19-related trials: NCT number, country, phase, intervention type, sponsor, enrollment size, starting date, completion date and more.
-- Due to privacy and size limits, the full dataset isn't included in this repo.
+- Due to privacy and size limits, the full dataset is not included in this repo.

 ➡️ [Download dataset here] [https://www.kaggle.com/datasets/nailasrivastava/covid-19-clinical-trials-data ]